-A review of the Advisory Base Flood Elevation (ABFE) map, Community Panel 72000C1055H (effective date 4/19/2005), shows the project sites is are in Flood Zone X. The project sites are is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+A review of the Advisory Base Flood Elevation (ABFE) map, Community Panel 72000C1195H (effective date 04/19/2005), shows the project site is in Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
 The project is in compliance with Executive Order 11988.